Light Grenades: Critical reception

-At Metacritic, which assigns a rating determined by a "weighted average" of reviews from mainstream critics, the album received a score of 65 out of 100, based on 13 reviews, indicating "generally-favorable reviews".
 However, Beats per Minute later identified this album as the start of Incubus' decline in quality that continued with later, softer releases such as If Not Now, When?
 (2011).

 Jon Foreman of IGN praised the single "Dig" in his December 2006 review, but also noted, "Incubus is not limited to poppy, commercially viable tracks like this; tracks that can be (and have been) the downfall of other, less forward thinking bands.
 With influences from Faith No More to Ani DiFranco, the almost schizophrenic range they have established for themselves counts wholeheartedly on the fact that fans and critics alike realize that the varying genres they incorporate into their music compl [sic] one another with credible aplomb.
 In other words, they would not be able to make a track like 'Dig' work on the album without compl [sic] tracks like 'Pendulous Threads' or 'Light Grenades'".
 Mike Schiller of PopMatters wrote in January 2007, "Boyd sounds as Patton-esque in his modern rock operatics as ever, and the band has perfected the transition from studio-friendly perfectionists to intentionally messy well-produced garagers".
 He further adds, "Incubus has never made a perfect album - no, not even S.C.I.E.N.C.E. - and Light Grenades, truth told, is far from perfect.
 'A Kiss to send us off' sounds a little too much like it’s aping Foo Fighters, both 'Earth to Bella' tracks sound forced and disjoint, and there’s still a little too much in the way of faceless middle-of-the-road rock ‘n roll.
 Even so, there’s not a single track on Light Grenades that’s truly revolting".